BNPI-DHTE/server-backup/readme.md

 To run the application, move to the application folder, enter the `python3 main.py settings.json` or `python main.py settings.json`command in terminal, depending on your python installation and/or operating system.
-In this case, the settings.json file will be in the application's folder.
+In this case, the settings.json file must be in the application's folder.

 ## Features